New special counsel has long career confronting corruption

 Yet even in a career of high-profile cases, the Trump investigations are likely to be closely watched, his actions dissected by the public not just through a legal lens but also for their political impact.

-He will be responsible for assessing whether Trump or anyone else should be prosecuted, and if the Justice Department were to reject a particular major investigative step or decision by Smith, it would have to notify Congress at the end of the investigation.
+He will be responsible for assessing whether Trump or anyone else should be prosecuted.
+His decisions are to be given such great deference that, under the regulations, should the Justice Department reject any major investigative step or move that Smith wants to take, it would have to notify Congress at the end of the investigation.

 In a statement Friday, Smith pledged to conduct the investigations “independently and in the best traditions of the Department of Justice.”